 Our primary curriculum source for teaching language and listening skills is More Story Stretchers.
 Children begin to recognize their name in written form and develop social skills through interaction.
 Math concepts are taught through the Count On Mathcurriculum, where children learn math skills by interacting with a variety of manipulative toys.
 Our classrooms are designed for exploration enabling a child to build with blocks and other materials, pretend in the home living area, paint a masterpiece, and explore books.
 Coming together for music and songs, science, story time and poetry, these preschoolers develop confidence in being part of a group.

-Arrival Time: Center Play is available as the children gather until breakfast is served.
+Center Play is available as the children gather until breakfast is served.
 If weather permits, the children will play outside to expend their energy.